 I do not offer free sample edits, due to my experience, time constraints, and the fact that short sample edits lend themselves more to line edits than developmental edits.
-However, I am happy to edit partials (such as 25 or 50 pages) at the above per page rates.
+However, I am happy to edit partials (such as 50 pages) at the above per page rates.

-Do you offer any repeat client discounts?
+Do you offer any repeat client discounts or perks?

 Yes!
 Repeat clients for my editorial services receive 10 percent off the first edit of each new manuscript, both hard copy and Word files.

 In addition, I offer a voucher for a 5 percent discount each time a client books a manuscript edit or enrolls in the Book Editing Blueprint course using your name.
 Referral discounts cap at 25 percent for each project, but can be saved and applied to future projects.

 Shortcuts for Writers students and clients also get access to a form where they can share their latest news so that I can promote their accomplishments on social media.